KeivanS/SC_SNAPS/README.md

 - Run `sc_snaps.x` and watch the live output stream
 - Browse generated `poscar_*` files and the snapshots.xyz file
 - Click on any generated poscar or snapshots.xyz to visualize the generated structures using Jmol — all with one click
-- Vesta or similar visyualization softwares are also possible; just replace the jmol path in the configuration section
+- Vesta or similar visualization softwares are also possible; just replace the jmol path in the configuration section

 ---